WillDSmith1995/willsgeo/_pages/about.md

   image: "/images/nova.jpg"
 ---

-I am a geologist currently reading for a PhD in exploration geology at the [School of Earth and Environmental Sciences of Cardiff University](https://www.cardiff.ac.uk/people/research-students/view/1010781-smith-william) in the UK.
-My research focusses on the formation of magmatic and hydromagmatic ore deposits, particularly magmatic Ni-Cu-PGE sulphide deposits and granite-related W-Sn-Cu deposits.

-I am an economic geologist and researcher, with interests in magmatic and magmatic-hydrothermal ore systems.
-Born in Essex and raised in Cornwall (United Kingdom), I became interested in geosciences upon completion of my chemistry and geography A-levels at Callington College.
-I completed a Bachlors degree with honors in geology and a Masters degree in igneous petrology and ore deposit geology at the University of Portsmouth between 2013 and 2017.
-Following this, I went on to read for a PhD in igneous petrology and magmatic sulphide deposits at Cardiff University from 2017 to 2021.
+An economic geologist and igneous petrologist with an interesting in magmatic and magmatic-hydrothermal ore systems.
+Particular interests include layered intrusions and their ore deposits, Archaean geodynamics, and Variscan W-Sn-Cu-mineralised granites.

 <details>
 <summary>Fieldwork Experience</summary>
-<ul> During my time studying Earth sciences, I have conducted fieldwork in Europe, North America, South America, and Africa, from tundra to dessert to and tropical ecosystems.
-Some highlights include: </ul>
+<ul> I have conducted fieldwork in the following locations: </ul>
 <ul>
 <li> Quadrilatero Ferrifero, Brazil </li>
 <li> Cornubian Batholith, Cornwall </li>